cbor-wg/cbor-packed/draft-ietf-cbor-packed.md

 Shared items are stored in the shared item table of the active set.

 The shared data items are referenced by using the reference data items in {{tab-shared}}.
+The table index (an unsigned integer) is derived either from the simple value number or the unsigned or negative integer N provided as the content of tag 6.
 When reconstructing the original data item, such a reference is replaced by the referenced data item, which is then recursively unpacked.